dcpetty/obsidian/scripts/README.md

 # `obsidian.py`

 [Obsidian](https://obsidian.md/) '&hellip;is the private and flexible writing app that adapts to the way you think.'
 [Jekyll](https://jekyllrb.com) '&hellip;is a static site generator.
 It takes text written in your favorite markup language and uses layouts to create a static website.'
+The theme I have chosen is [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes/) (MM).

 ## `obsidian.py`